ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/dsaas_node_pool.md

 * `cluster_id` - (Required) ID of the cluster the searched node pool is part of.
 * `id` - (Optional) ID of the node pool you want to search for.
 * `name` - (Optional) Name or an existing cluster that you want to search for.
 Search by name is case-insensitive.
-The whole resource name is required if `partial_match` parameter is not set to true..
+The whole resource name is required if `partial_match` parameter is not set to true.
 * `partial_match` - (Optional) Whether partial matching is allowed or not when using name argument.
 Default value is false.

 Either `id` or `display_name` must be provided.
 If none, or both are provided, the datasource will return an error.